vukani-dev/improvement-roll/README.md

 - Do 40 Jumping Jacks
 - *etc*

-Then whenever you have free time you can open the app and select the **Fitness** category and a random on of these tasks will be given to you.
+Then whenever you have free time you can open the app and select the **Fitness** category and a random one of these tasks will be given to you.
 Now its up to you to do them but at least you didnt have to think about what to do :wink:

 ### Timed Example: